awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 Connect to the instance as the master user, and create the users required to support the administrators, applications, and services that access the instance\.

 Follow the directions in the MySQL documentation to prepare the instance of MySQL running external to Amazon RDS as a replica\.
-For more information, see [Setting the Replication Slave Configuration](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-slavebaseconfig.html)\.
+For more information, see [the MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/replication-howto-slavebaseconfig.html)\.

 Configure an egress rule for the external instance to operate as a read replica during the export\.
 The egress rule will allow the MySQL read replica to connect to the MySQL DB instance during replication\.
 Specify an egress rule that allows TCP connections to the port and IP address of the source Amazon RDS MySQL DB instance\.